New Economics Foundation: Work

-NEF supported the National Programme for Third Sector Commissioning with research and reporting on "how best the Third Sector could evidence its wider impact on public services and their delivery", which underpinned the Office of the Third Sector's work programme on third sector commissioning from 2009.
+NEF supported the National Programme for Third Sector Commissioning with research and reporting on how best the Third Sector could evidence its wider impact on public services and their delivery.
+This underpinned the Office of the Third Sector's work programme on third sector commissioning from 2009.

 Jubilee 2000 campaign

 The Jubilee 2000 campaign, strategised for and run by NEF, collected 24 million signatures for its worldwide petition on development and poverty.

+Oil Depletion Analysis Centre

+The Oil Depletion Analysis Centre (ODAC) was founded by Sarah Astor and Colin Campbell.
+In his book – Oil Crisis – Campbell explains that the Astor family wanted to establish and provide funds for an institute to raise awareness on this issue of oil depletion and peak oil.
+The first director was Roger Bentley.

+In 2004, ODAC sponsored Chris Skrebowski's report, Oil Field Megaprojects, which analysed data from 68 oil production projects, and in November 2005, ODAC published a report after conducting a survey, led by Chris Skrebowski, which concluded that oil supply will not meet demand by 2007–08.
+In June 2007, a report authored by Campbell predicted that peak oil would occur within four years.

 Happy Planet Index

-In July 2006, the Foundation launched the Happy Planet Index, intended to challenge existing indices of a state's success, such as Gross Domestic Product (GDP) and Human Development Index (HDI).

-NEF was awarded the International Society for Quality-of-Life Studies' Award for the Betterment of the Human Condition in 2007, in recognition of its work on the Happy Planet Index.
+In July 2006, the foundation launched the Happy Planet Index, intending to challenge existing indices of a state's success such as Gross Domestic Product (GDP) and Human Development Index (HDI).
+NEF was awarded the International Society for Quality-of-Life Studies' Award for the Betterment of the Human Condition in 2007, in recognition of its work on the index.

 21-hour working week

-In February 2010, the New Economics Foundation called for gradual transition to a working week of 21 hours as a way to tackle: "overwork, unemployment, over-consumption, high carbon emissions, low well-being, entrenched inequalities, and the lack of time to live sustainably, to care for each other, and simply to enjoy life".
-In 2012, Anna Coote, the head of social policy at The New Economics Foundation said this could be done as a three-day week.
-The New Economics Foundation stated a 21-hour work week would provide a better work-life balance, better balance work hours across the population and help towards a more sustainable and less carbon-dependent economy.
-A three-day work-week has also been support by British sociologist Peter Fleming in his 2015 book, The Mythology of Work.
+In February 2010, the foundation called for gradual transition to a working week of 21 hours as a way to tackle "overwork, unemployment, over-consumption, high carbon emissions, low wellbeing, entrenched inequalities, and the lack of time to live sustainably, to care for each other, and simply to enjoy life".
+In 2012, Anna Coote, then head of social policy at the foundation, said this could be done as a three-day week.
+NEF stated a 21-hour work week would provide a better work–life balance, better balance work hours across the population and help towards a more sustainable, less carbon-dependent economy.
+A three-day work week has also been support by sociologist Peter Fleming in his 2015 book, The Mythology of Work.